hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * return status code 400 (Bad Request)

 ### Test Case(s) for GET /parkingboys/{pbId}/parkinglots
-1. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to the id of an existing record of parking boy in the server
+1. Given: A ParkingBoy id "pbId": "number" which "pbId" can be referenced to the id of an existing record of parking boy in the server and that parking boy is managing one parking lot

     When: GET to /parkingboys/{pbId}/parkinglots